status-im/specs/docs/stable/2-account.md

 - A user MAY register a public username on the Ethereum Name System (ENS).
 This username is a user-chosen subdomain of the `stateofus.eth` ENS registration that maps to their whisper identity key (`IK`).

 <!-- ### User Profile Picture
 - An account MAY edit the `IK` generated identicon with a chosen picture.
-This picture will become part of the publicly broadcasted profile of the account. -->
+This picture will become part of the publicly broadcast profile of the account. -->

 <!-- TODO: Elaborate on wallet account and multiaccount -->
 <!-- TODO: Elaborate on security implications -->